strogg1987/strogg1987/README.md

-- Hi, I’m @strogg1987
+- Hi, I’m Gregory
-- telegram: @abominal_intelligence
-- I`m interested in embedded programming
+- there are some code =)

 <!---
 strogg1987/strogg1987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.